kainisoft/augment-chat/client/web/angular/ANGULAR_IMPLEMENTATION_PLAN.md

   - [ ] Message status indicators with MatIcon
   - [ ] Emoji reactions using MatMenu
   - [ ] Context menu with MatMenu
+  - [ ] Message editing and deletion
+  - [ ] Reply and forward functionality
 - [ ] **MessageInputComponent**
   - [ ] MatFormField with auto-resize textarea
   - [ ] File upload with drag-and-drop zone using Angular CDK drag-drop